What is Genital Herpes?

-Genital herpes is a sexually transmitted viral infection caused by the Herpes Simplex Virus.
-The most outward sign of a herpes infection is the red blisters that form on the genitals during a breakout.
+Genital herpes is a sexually transmitted disease caused by two types of viruses.
+The viruses are called herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2), one of several sexually transmitted diseases.
+The most outward sign of a herpes infection is the red blisters that form on the genital area during a breakout.
 The blisters will appear at the site on your body where you made contact with the virus on an infected person.

 Blisters or sores are caused by your body’s natural immune response, as it fights the infection.
 In addition to the genitals, lips, and anus, they may also affect the fingers, tongue, gums, eyes, and nipples.

 Genital herpes is usually transmitted through direct contact with active blisters or open sores, most often during sexual contact with an infected sex partner.
 However, it also can be spread even if sores are not visible or present.
 The virus is able to pass through broken skin or the thin membranes of the genitals, urinary orifice, anus, or cervix.

 Herpes can be passed from one part of the body to another, such as from the mouth to the genitals during oral sex.
 Oral herpes is usually caused by HSV-1 and can result in cold sores or fever blisters on or around the mouth.
 However, most people do not have any symptoms.
 An infected person may also infect another part of his/her own body if he/she touches the sore and then touches another moist or vulnerable area of the body.
 Genital herpes is usually spread by having vaginal, oral, or anal sex.